 Tuition cost for the NWCCU Fellowship is $4900 per Fellow (which covers all seminars, webinars, and meals during Fellowship events).
 Participating institutions that wish to send more than the required two (2) Fellows, or who wish to send only one, should contact the Fellowship Director (Mac Powell, email@example.com).
 In addition, Fellows will meet in person for two four-day residential programs and will be responsible for their overnight food and lodging costs (approximately $500).

-The University of Puget Sound will host the inaugural residential gathering in June 2019 and the final three-day residential experience will take place in March 2020 at either The University of Puget Sound or the University of Nevada, Las Vegas (TBD).
+The University of Puget Sound will host the inaugural residential gathering in June 2020 and the final three-day residential experience will take place in March 2021 at a site to be determined.
 More information about the University of Puget Sound’s conference settings and accommodations are available at https://www.pugetsound.edu/about/offices-services/conference-services/.
 A special conference rate for overnight lodging is available.